Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Definitions and assumptions

-The principle of kinematic reversibility is based on a low Knudsen number, low Reynolds number, and low Mach number, which are all tied to the solvent's role in momentum balance.
-The solvent is therefore modeled as a strongly coupled, highly viscous, molecular medium, forming a thermodynamic reservoir and rapidly responding to non-equilibrium forces to maintain a mechanical equilibrium under incompressible flow.
-Additionally, kinematic reversibility requires that two distinct flow fields defined within the same region must occur under the same dynamic viscosity and component number densities.
-This requirement, which is essential for the symmetry arguments involved in deriving the LRT, does not imply spatial uniformity of these quantities, but rather that they remain unchanged under different force fields.
-The condition of LTE must therefore hold not only at the continuum scale of $dV$, but also at the mesoscopic scale of a representative volume element $\mathcal V$ of the suspension, which is therefore also treated as statistically homogeneous.
-In the dilute limit of such a suspension, when all microparticle species are present at low volume fractions, one then recovers the case of a single colloid suspended in a solution inside an unbounded representative volume element.
-This condition of representative local thermodynamic equilibrium (RLTE) justifies a decomposition into hydrostatic and hydrodynamic stress and allows for an equilibrium-statistical consideration of local component distributions.
-For a local continuum field $\bm q$, the corresponding equilibrium field is denoted by $\bm q^\text{eq}$.
-Furthermore, RLTE also ensures that boundary dynamics are slow compared to the relaxation of local continuum fields.
-As a result, local continuity equations are linear and solved under quasi-stationary boundary conditions on the internal and external boundaries of a representative volume element $\mathcal V$.
+The principle of kinematic reversibility is based on a low Knudsen number, low Reynolds number, and low Mach number, which are all tied to the solvent's role in momentum relaxation.
+The solvent is therefore modelled as a strongly coupled, viscous, molecular medium, rapidly responding to non-equilibrium forces to maintain a local mechanical equilibrium under the constraint of incompressible flow.
+Additionally, kinematic reversibility requires that the coupling between flows and forces within the same region occurs under the same dynamic viscosity and component number densities.
+This requirement, which is essential for a linear-response theory based on the symmetry encoded in the Lorentz reciprocal theorem, does not imply spatial uniformity of the coupling coefficients, but rather that they remain unchanged under different force fields.
+The condition of LTE must therefore hold not only at the continuum scale of $dV$, but also at the macroscopic scale of a representative volume element $\mathcal V$ of the suspension, which is therefore treated as statistically homogeneous.
+In the dilute limit, when all microparticle species are present at low volume fractions, the diffusion of a single colloid suspended in an unbounded solution is then recovered.
+This condition of representative thermodynamic equilibrium (RTE) justifies a decomposition into hydrostatic and hydrodynamic stress and implies that the hydrostatic forces induced by the colloids derive from a thermodynamic equation of state.
+In addition, RTE ensures that the macroscopic suspension dynamics is slow compared to the relaxation dynamics of local continuum fields.
+As a result, local continuity equations can be solved at quasi-steady-state under slowly evolving boundary conditions determined by the macroscopic evolution of the suspension.
+In what follows, the term "first order" will be used to refer to quantities evaluated to first order in the forces that arise from non-equilibrium boundary conditions.
+In contrast to an elementary volume at LTE, there is no requirement for these forces to remain spatially uniform within a representative volume element at RTE.
+Equilibrium quantities, which are considered to zeroth order in the non-equilibrium forces, are denoted by a superscript "$\text{eq}$".